+Asako Suzuki

-Asako Suzuki Member of the Audit Committee (Full-time)
+Member of the Audit Committee (Full-time)

-Ms. Asako Suzuki has broad experience primarily in the areas of sales and marketing, accounting and finance, human resource and corporate governance, as well as abundant international experience, and is familiar with the Company Group's business including overseas operations.
-In FY2024, she has properly fulfilled her duties as Director and a Member of the Audit Committee by auditing and overseeing the execution of duties by Directors and Executive Officers.
+Ms. Asako Suzuki has broad experience primarily in the area of sales and marketing, accounting and finance, human resources and corporate governance, as well as abundant international experience, and is familiar with the Company Group's business including overseas operations.
+In the fiscal year ended March 31, 2025, she has properly fulfilled her duties as Director and a Member of the Audit Committee by auditing and overseeing the execution of duties by Directors and Executive Officers.